Maaarkos/I-T/COMPUTER-NETWORKS/devops.md

 ### 🛡️ 7.
 Security Testing in CI/CD Pipelines

+Adding security tools couse we can call DevOpsSec

 To ensure code and infrastructure are safe before deployment, engineers integrate automated security scanners into the CI/CD pipeline:

 *   **Fuzzing (Fuzz Testing):**